ranjithrajv/overpasss-ai/docs/tutorial-web.md

 2. Click it to download the summary text
 3. File saved as: `overpass_summary.txt`

+> **💡 Helper:** The summary is in plain text format with markdown formatting.
+You can:
+> - Open it in any text editor
+> - View it as formatted markdown in VS Code, GitHub, or markdown viewers
+> - Include it in reports or documentation

 ---

 ## Complete Workflow Example

 ### Example: Finding Restaurants in London

+> **💡 Helper:** This example walks through the entire process from start to finish.
+Follow along to see how all the features work together.

 **Step 1:** Launch the application
 ```bash